 Evaluation Questions.
-The questions (also listed above) were:
+The guestions (also listed above) were:

-- How effective are District-wide and school-based student discipline and behavior management systems, policies, and practices? - Data collection and data-based decision-making practices? - What fidelity assessments are currently used by the district? - Is the use of discipline and behavior management approaches for students with disabilities (and without identified disabilities) equitable, clear, and fair? - How equitable are exclusionary discipline outcomes? - Race/ethnicity - $\circ$ Gender - o Disability - o School attended - What is influence of implicit bias?
+- How effective are District-wide and school-based student discipline and behavior management systems, policies, and practices? - Data collection and data-based decision-making practices? - O What fidelity assessments are currently used by the district? - Is the use of discipline and behavior management approaches for students with disabilities (and without identified disabilities) equitable, clear, and fair? - How equitable are exclusionary discipline outcomes? - Race/ethnicity - o Gender - Disability - School attended - What is influence of implicit bias?